silverstripe/silverstripe-activedirectory/docs/en/saml_setup.md

 	    x509cert: "mysite/certs/adfs_certificate.pem"
 	    singleSignOnService: "https://mydomain.com/adfs/ls/"

+Important: `entityId` must match *exactly* to the correct URL, including protocol, otherwise you will get errors like "Invalid issuer".
+In AD FS, you can find that by checking the "Federation Service Properties".

 SAML configuration can be quite complicated and this example relies on that the IdP have been setup according to [AD FS 2.0 setup and configuration](docs/en/adfs_setup.md).